 We woke up to another Japanese style buffet breakfast.
 It was just as delicious as the first day.
 I filled up before we set off to look at the Hiroshima Castle and the Shukkeien Gardens.

 The castle had been rebuilt as it was destroyed in the bomb.
 They rebuilt it with a museum inside.
 It was quite modern looking inside.
 I think it is about 50 years old.
-It was interesting to look at some of the samuri swords which were very old.
-I still don’t think anything beats the Himeji Castle as that castle remains as it was.

 The Shukkeien Gardens were very beautiful and peaceful.
 I really enjoyed walking around them.
 There was this little bridge in the middle of the garden which looked awesome.